 That said, one of the main differences between Ledger Nano S and X is that the Nano X offers Bluetooth connectivity.
 This added functionality is especially useful for connecting the device to smartphones, as the user no longer has to carry around an extra cord with them everywhere to connect the smartphone to the hardware wallet.

 Eventually, Ledger may want to release a device with a touchscreen to further improve the user experience, especially when it comes to entering PIN codes and passphrases.

 Trust & Security

-There is much to look at in terms of the differences between the Ledger Nano S and the Ledger Nano X when it comes to trust and security.
+There is much to look at in terms of the differences between the Ledger Nano S vs Ledger Nano X when it comes to trust and security.
 Both products require users to put faith in Ledger to create a secure hardware wallet.